joel113/documentation-cheatsheet/shell.md

 `!-3:p` - Prints the third previous command from the history

-`!!:s/jg/jpg/ - Repeats the previous command but replaces jg with jpg
+`!!:s/jg/jpg/` - Repeats the previous command but replaces jg with jpg

+`$_` - Repeats the last argument of the previous command

+`!$` - Repeats the last argument of the previous command

+`!!:n` - Repeats the n-th argument of the previous command

 ## Commands